Muay Thai training in Thailand: a list of important things that you should know before you travel to Bangkok.

 Reason number one is a tropical weather.
 It may be your greatest adversary until you get used to it.
 37 °C and humid all day long.
 32 °C in the night-time.
-One hour of training in open air gym in Bangkok takes as much effort as two hours of training in Europe.
+One hour of training in an open air gym in Bangkok takes as much effort as two hours (if not more) of a regular training in Europe.

-Some gyms, like Master Toddy's, will even provide you with a one-year student visa if you book a training with them.
-This is really useful if you don't want to do an expensive and time-consuming visa runs.
+Some gyms, like Master Toddy's Muay Thai Academy, will even provide you with a one-year student visa when you book a training course with them.
+This is really useful since you would not have to do an expensive and time-consuming visa runs.

 There are plenty of training opportunities in Thailand, but that's not all the city has to offer.
 One of the great things is that you can relax and relief your sore muscles after the heavy day of training with a proper Thai massage.